johnbeve/PHI-696/Project-2/JCheung-P2-README.md

 **∃R.(∀R.T) ⊓ ∀R.T**

-Remember ∀x∃y(R(x,y)∧Cy) is translated into ∃R.C.
+∀x∃y(R(x,y)∧Cy) is translated into ∃R.C.
 So we don’t need to deal with the first quantifier ∀x in translating the formula (a).
 Now we have only two variables in our translation: ∃y and ∀z.

 “∃R.(∀R.T)” is to deal with y, meaning that x has a R-successor y (which is “∀x∃yR(x,y)” says), and y can have any R-successor (which is “∀x∀zR(y,z)” says).